Aider-AI/aider/aider/website/_includes/blame.md

                 },
                 title: {
                     display: true,
-                    text: 'Lines of new code written by aider, by release',
+                    text: 'Lines of new code by author, by release',
                     font: {
                         size: 16
                     }